+i.
+Subawards,

+and

-- i. subawards, and - ii. the total compensation of the five most highly compensated executives of any subrecipient.
+ii.
+The total compensation of the five most highly compensated executives of any subrecipient.

-e.
-Definitions

-For purposes of this award term:

-- i.
-Entity means all of the following, as defined in 2 CFR part 25: - (a) A Governmental organization, which is a State, local government, or Indian tribe: - (b) A foreign public entity; - (c) A domestic or foreign nonprofit organization; - (d) A domestic or foreign for-profit organization; - (e) A Federal agency, but only as a subrecipient under an award or subaward to a non-Federal entity. - ii.
-Executive means officers, managing partners, or any other employees in management positions.

-iii.
-Subaward:

-(a) This term means a legal instrument to provide support for the performance of any portion of the substantive project or program for which you received this award and that you as the recipient award to an eligible subrecipient. (b) The term does not include your procurement of property and services needed to carry out the project or program (for further explanation, see 2 CFR § 200.330).
+- e.
+Definitions.
+For purposes of this award term: - i.
+Federal Agency means a Federal agency as defined at 5 U.S.C.
+551(1) and further clarified by 5 U.S.C.
+552(f). - ii.
+Non-Federal entity means all of the following, as defined in 2 CFR part 25: - (a) A Governmental organization, which is a State, local government, or Indian tribe; - (b) A foreign public entity; - (c) A domestic or foreign nonprofit organization; and, - (d) A domestic or foreign for-profit organization. - iii.
+Executive means officers, managing partners, or any other employees in management positions. - iv.
+Subaward: - (a) This term means a legal instrument to provide support for the performance of any portion of the substantive project or program for which you received this award and that you as the recipient award to an eligible subrecipient. - (b) The term does not include your procurement of property and services needed to carry out the project or program (for further explanation, see 2 CFR §200.331).